JustinMi/JustinMi.github.io/_posts/2017-04-28-migrating-sql-databases.md

 ## Step 1: Downloading and Setting Up MySQL
 _You can skip this step if you already have MySQL set up on your computer._
 1. Download and set up MySQL using [instructions here:](https://dev.mysql.com/doc/refman/5.7/en/osx-installation.html)
-    a.
-I used the [native package installer](https://dev.mysql.com/doc/refman/5.7/en/osx-installation-pkg.html) rather than the TAR:
+    1. I used the [native package installer](https://dev.mysql.com/doc/refman/5.7/en/osx-installation-pkg.html) rather than the TAR:
-    b.
-Once MySQL is installed, [set up a launch daemon that allows MySQL to start up on system/terminal launch:](https://dev.mysql.com/doc/refman/5.7/en/osx-installation-launchd.html)
+    2. Once MySQL is installed, [set up a launch daemon that allows MySQL to start up on system/terminal launch:](https://dev.mysql.com/doc/refman/5.7/en/osx-installation-launchd.html)
-    c.
-Try running `mysql` in terminal.
+    3. Try running `mysql` in terminal.
 You might get an error like "command not found".
 If so, configure your computer's $PATH so it recognizes mysql as an exectutable:
     ```shell
     $ export PATH=$PATH:/path/to/your/mysql/bin
     ```